davetron5000/faas-is-a-what-now/markdown/contract.md

 We can see that our code works for the `pageRequested` event, but not for the `emailSignup` one.
 Nice!
 This gives us a better idea of where things are broken.

-A brief investigation shows that we're expecting `emailSignup` and not `email`, so we can make the test pass by fixing the `renderPage` function:
+A brief investigation shows that we're expecting the key `emailSignup` and not the key `email`, so we can make the test pass by fixing the `renderPage` function to use the actual key that would be used in production:

 !EDIT_FILE js/renderPage.js /* */
 {